tochman/the_blue_print/chapters/07-4-context-patterns.md

 ```
 :::

-## When to Use Context for Dependency Injection
+## When to use Context for dependency injection

 Context-based dependency injection works best for: